haroldparis/origines/README.md

 Ok, so you want to know a little bit more ?

 Great!
-There was a few tricky thing with integrating Bootstrap with WordPress.
+There was a few tricky things with integrating Bootstrap with WordPress.
 So let's talk about that.

 First, Bootstrap use a specific syntax for breadcrumbs, navigation and media formatting